-Believe it or not, instruction design (ID) / instructional technology is a degreed program offered at numerous colleges and universities.
-Underlying the design, is a methodology for “good” course design and really good instructional designers will confess that there is a bit of an art form to it as well.
-Unfortunately, with shrinking budgets and downsized L&D staffs, there are less resources available to develop training materials.
-Not to mention, shrinking time lines for the deliverables.
-So it makes sense to tap SMEs for more training opportunities since many are already involved in training at their site.
-But, pasting their expert content into a power point slide deck is not instructional design.
-Nor is asking a SME to “deliver training” using a previously created power point presentation effective delivery.
+Instructional Design (ID) as a field of study has been offered by many prominent universities for quite some time and is now more known as Instructional Technology.
+Underlying the design of a course or a learning event, is a methodology for “good” instructional design and really good instructional designers will confess that there is a bit of an art form to it as well.
+Unfortunately, with shrinking budgets and downsized L&D staff, there are less resources available to develop traditional course materials of the past.
+Not to mention, shrinking timelines for the deliverables.
+So, it makes sense to tap SMEs for more training opportunities since many are already involved in training at their site.
+But, pasting their expert content into a PPT slide deck is not instructional design.

 What is effective design?

 To me, effective design is when learners not only meet the learning objectives during training but also transfer that learning experience back on the job and achieve performance objectives / outcomes.
 That’s a tall order for an SME, even for fulltime trainers who have not had course design training.

 The methodology a course designer follows be that ADDIE, Agile, SAM (Successive Approximation Model), Gagne’s 9 Conditions of Learning, etc., provides a process with steps for the design rationale and then development of content including implementation and evaluation of effectiveness.
 It ensures that key elements are not unintentionally left out or forgotten about until after the fact like evaluation/ effectiveness or needs assessment.
 In an attempt to expedite training, these methodology driven elements are easily skipped without fully understanding the impact of leaving them out can have on the overall training effectiveness.
 There is a science to instructional design.